 CONTACT: Earl Brechlin, Director of Communications

-Statement of Friends of Acadia President David MacDonald on the federal government shutdown of Acadia National Park:
+Statement from Friends of Acadia President David MacDonald on the federal government shutdown of Acadia National Park:

 BAR HARBOR – “Even though it is much quieter here at Acadia compared to just a few weeks ago, a government shutdown is never good news for our national parks.
 All through the year, park staff are at work preserving and protecting park resources, and Friends of Acadia hates to see these professionals sidelined by a shutdown, knowing that Acadia is already under-funded and under-staffed.